Skip to main content

 What are we doing locally in Winchester to support people seeking sanctuary?
 Here is just a few projects we have been involved in over the last year many of which continue.

-We continue to work closely with the University of Winchester on a range of initiatives, including a Migration History project, Sing for Sanctuary, family days and on developing schools and colleges of sanctuary in Winchester.
-If you are a local primary or secondary school or college and would be interested in finding out more about becoming a school, college or university of sanctuary, then please get in touch with us.
+We continue to work closely with the University of Winchester on a range of initiatives.
+If you are a local primary or secondary school locally and would be interested in finding out more about becoming a school or university of sanctuary, then please get in touch with us.

 We provide signposting, advice and guidance to people seeking sanctuary locally and to professionals looking for support for people seeking sanctuary.
+Our support is largely remote, online, but we do run drop-in sessions in Winchester sometimes.
+Please follow our social media for updates on our next sessions locally.
 We have been trained by Citizens Advice Winchester District to make referrals into their Advice First Aid Partnership.
-Please get in touch if you would like to discuss a referral.
+Please get in touch if you would like to discuss a referral or are seeking signposting information or advice.

 We continue to work closely with Hampshire Libraries and Hampshire Cultural Trust to support the development of Libraries of Sanctuary.
-At the end of last year, Hampshire Libraries received the Library of Sanctuary Award, from City of Sanctuary UK organisation, in recognition of their important work to welcome and support all sanctuary seekers in library branches.
-This Refugee Week 2023 libraries across Hampshire have celebrated people seeking sanctuary with a range of events across the Hampshire Libraries network.
+All Hampshire Libraries are Libraries of Sanctuary, from City of Sanctuary UK organisation, in recognition of their important work to welcome and support all sanctuary seekers in library branches.

 We work closely with local, regional and national partners to try and ensure that refugees are treated with compassion, respect, and dignity and to show our solidarity in standing Together with Refugees.
 Local organisations like SWVG, Rural Refugee Network, CLEAR Southampton, Southampton Stand Up To Racism, and Portsmouth City of Sanctuary all play invaluable roles in our local and regional communities.
 Please support us and them.